qwaneu/qwaneu.github.io/_drafts/reading-no-rules-rules.md

 An organization is not a family; a family stays together regardless of "performance".

-Netflix asks people (managers, employees themselves) to frequently do the Keeper Test: "If a person on your team were to quit tomorrow, would you try to change their mind?
+Netflix asks both managers and employees to frequently do the Keeper Test: "If a person on your team were to quit tomorrow, would you try to change their mind?
 Or would you accept their resignation, perhaps with a little relief?
 If the latter, you should give them a severance package now, and look for a star, someone you would fight to keep."

 They focus on "top performance".
-If someone shows adequate performance, they will let go of this person, with a generous severance (again above market and above what is required by law).
-So they take a proactive approach to employees that are not a good fit (compared to other companies who start some painful improvement program, just wait until the employee leaves by him/herself, or bully the employee away).
+If someone shows adequate performance, they will let go of this person with a generous severance - again above market and above what is required by law.
+So they take a proactive approach to employees that are not a good fit.
+Compare this to other companies that start some painful improvement program, and just wait until the employee leaves by themselves, or companies that would bully the employee away.
 Note that attrition is similar to market averages so it is not working out worse for them.

 ## Radical candor

-Frequent candid feedback has high leverage: it "exponentially magnifies the speed and effectiveness of your team or workforce"

-Build feedback in; coach employees to give/receive feedback effectively.
+Frequent candid feedback has high leverage: it "exponentially magnifies the speed and effectiveness of your team or workforce".
+So build feedback in and coach employees to give/receive feedback effectively - "feedback anywhere, anytime".
-"Feedback anywhere, anytime"

 4A Feedback Guidelines:
 1. Aim to Assist - give constructive feedback, with positive intent